-To perform this operation, your authority level must be one of the following:
+To perform this operation, you must have one of the following authority levels:

 The progress indicator information is stored in nonvolatile memory.
 If the system is powered off using the power-on button on the control panel, this information is retained.
 If the ac power is disconnected from the system, this information is lost.